microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

       tags:
         include: [ string ]  # image tags to consider the trigger events, optional; defaults to any new tag
         exclude: [ string ]  # image tags on discard the trigger events, option; defaults to none
-      location: [ string ]  # geo-location the image published to; ACR specific setting.
 ```

 #### Examples